 Margin Down: When this input is asserted to GND, the output voltage is decreased by 5% from the nominal.
 The input requires an open-collector (open-drain) interface.
 It is not TTL compatible.
-A lower percent change can be accommodated with a series resistor.
-If unused, this input may be left unconnected.
+A lower percent change can be accomodated with a series resistor.
 For further information, consult the related application note.

 Margin Up: When this input is asserted to GND, the output voltage is increased by 5%.
 The input requires an open-collector (open-drain) interface.
 It is not TTL compatible.
 The percent change can be reduced with a series resistor.
-If unused, this input may be left unconnected.
 For further information, consult the related application note.